 The Kotlin Multiplatform module for Media over QUIC.

 A single Maven coordinate that publishes JVM and Android variants.
-Gradle metadata picks the right one for your target — no per-platform artifacts to track.
+Gradle metadata picks the right one for your target, so there are no per-platform artifacts to track.

 Install